remnawave/panel/docs/panel-security/caddy-with-custom-path.md

 ![Auth Portal page](/security/auth-portal.webp)

-Here you can quickly go to Remnawave dashboard or manage some of Auth Portal settings.
+Here you can quickly go to the Remnawave dashboard or manage some of Auth Portal settings.

-In the MFA section, you can delete or add new MFA devices.
+In the MFA section, you can delete or add new MFA methods.

 ## Issuing API-keys